In 1742, poet Thomas Gray wrote, “Where ignorance is bliss, ‘tis folly to be wise”.

 Further, if the article was marked “patent”, “patented” or similar, but was not accompanied by the patent number, this does not constitute notice of the existence of the patent.

-The courts are unlikely to take a claim of ‘innocent infringement’ lightly and, to avoid damages for patent infringement, you’ll need to make a sound case of your unawareness as to the existence of the patent.
+As such, the courts are unlikely to take lightly a claim of ‘innocent infringement’ and, to avoid damages for patent infringement, you’ll need to make a sound case of your unawareness as to the existence of the patent.
 No easy task, and not one in which innocence is bliss.